carpentries-incubator/hpc-intro/_episodes/05-divs.md

 keypoints:
 - "The CSS changes are surprisingly small."
 ---
-This is a challenge formatted using a `div`:
+This is a challenge formatted using a `div`, with one solution inside the `div:

 <div class="challenge" markdown="1">

-## Challenge Title as H2
+## Div Challenge Title as H2

 This is the text explaining the challenge.